coralogix/coralogix-aws-shipper/README.md

 {{ cw.log.group }}
 ```

 If you only want to use part of the metadata value, you can use a regular expression to extract the desired part.
-For example, If we have an `s3.object.key` value of `AWSLogs/112322232/ELB1/elb.log` and we want to extract the last part of the key as the Subsystem name, we would use the following:
+For example, If we have an `s3.object.key` value of `AWSLogs/112322232/ELB1/elb.log` and we want to extract the last part of the key as the Subsystem name, we would set the `SubsystemName` parameter to:

 ```
-SubsystemName: {{ s3.object.key | r'AWSLogs\/.+\/(.*)$' }}
+{{ s3.object.key | r'AWSLogs\/.+\/(.*)$' }}
 ```

 This would result in a SubsystemName value of `elb.log` as this is the part of the regex that is captured by the group `(.*)`.